 Verse 11.
 Malina and Rohrbaugh comment (pages 245-246):

 Note that Luke emphasizes how those following Jesus left "everything."
 (See also 5:28 and 14:33) More is involved here than leaving material goods behind.
 Geographic mobility and the consequent break with one's social network (biological family, patrons, friends, neighbors) were considered seriously deviant behavior and would have been much more traumatic in (Jesus' time) than simply leaving behind material wealth.

 The challenge for those of us hearing this text today is that most of us will in fact not become mobile; will not give up everything.
 We will, like the crowds in Jesus' own time, go home.

 And so perhaps it is helpful to return to the start of the passage, to the crowd who were pressing Jesus to hear the word of God, and lift these folks up as our model.

 Yes, we tend to lift up Simon, James and John as the REAL models of what REAL commitment to Jesus means.
 But maybe that isn't the only response that Jesus seeks.
 After all, Jesus does spend considerable time and effort to be with, and teach to, and heal the crowds.

 And maybe for those of us with kids and debts and jobs and aging parents simply being amazed and pressing forward to hear the word of God and telling others about Jesus is sufficient.
 That's what I'm banking on.

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 245-246; and the writings of Amy-Jill Levine, et. al. See below.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Synoptic Gospels, pages 245-246; and the writings of Amy-Jill Levine, et. al. See below.